 Filed under: Vegetarian

 - Grill your vegetables!
-Grilling adds those familiar flavors that we love so much.
-You can even baste them with your favorite low-fat marinade for extra flavor.
-Too cold to grill outside?
-Roasting vegetables in the oven makes even bitter-tasting ones taste sweeter.
+Grilling adds those familiar tastes that most people enjoy.
+Baste vegetables with your favorite low-fat marinade for flavor.
+Tip: Roasting vegetables in the oven makes even bitter-tasting ones taste sweeter.
 Try asparagus, onions, and summer squash.

 - Drink up!
 There are lots of tasty vegetable juices in grocery stores nowadays.
-Look for lower-sodium versions or the vegetable-fruit juice blends.
-You can even custom-blend your own by mixing bottled carrot juice with your favorite fruit juice.
+Look for low-sodium versions or vegetable-fruit juice blends.
+Try custom-blending your own by mixing bottled carrot juice with your favorite fruit juice.
 Or whip up a nutritious smoothie instead!

 - Get adventurous!
 Just because you hated something as a kid doesn’t mean you’ll feel the same way about it as an adult.
-Give vegetables another try—you might be surprised how tasty they really are.
+Visit More Matters for other ideas and recipes for vegetables.